dennisdoomen/CSharpGuidelines/Src/Cheatsheet/Cheatsheet.md

 *  Avoid exposing the objects an object depends on (AV1014)
 *  Avoid bidirectional dependencies (AV1020)
 *  Classes should have state and behavior (AV1025)
+*  Classes should protect the consistency of their internal state (AV1026)

 <br/>
 **Member Design**